shanpadayhag/event-service-java-spring-boot/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 This project is a simple RESTful API for managing events.
 It is built using Spring Boot and provides endpoints for retrieving events based on a given year and month.
-This service is intended to be used as a backend for event management systems.
+This service is intended to be used as a backend for Eventify.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>